stanley-1/tp/docs/DeveloperGuide.md

 ### Adding a profile picture to a contact

+Assuming there are 10 contacts stored in SociaLite:

+1. Enter `picture 1` in the command box.

+	Expected: a file chooser will show up for you to select your profile picture.

+	1. Click on `cancel` button or press `Esc` button in your OS.

+		Expected: you will be redirected to the SociaLite app, with error message indicating command aborted.

+	2. Locate a `.jpg` or `.png` file of your liking and select it in the file chooser.

+		Expected: the first contact card's profile picture will update to be the file that you have chosen.

+2. Enter `picture 100` in the command box.

+	Expected: SociaLite shows error message, indicating invalid person index provided.

 ### Pinning/Unpinning a contact

+Assuming there are 10 contacts stored in SociaLite and none of them are pinned, try out the following test cases in sequence:

+1. Enter `pin 3` in the command box.

+	Expected: the third contact card in the list will be brought forward to the top of the list.
+The button "Pin" will change colour and its text will become "Unpin".

+2. Enter `unpin 1` in the command box.

+	Expected: the first contact card in the list (previously the third in the list) will be removed from the top of the list and go back to its original position.
+The button "Unpin" will change back to its original colour and its text will become "Pin".

+3. Enter `unpin 1` one more time in the command box.

+	Expected: SociaLite shows error message, indicating that the person is not pinned yet.

+4. Enter `pin 2` followed by `pin 1` in the command box.

+	Expected: Socialite shows error message, indicating that the person has already been pinned.

+5. Enter `pin 100` in the command box.

+	Expected: SociaLite shows error message, indicating invalid person index provided.

+6. Navigate to the sixth contact card in the GUI and click on the "Pin" button with your mouse.

+	Expected: The sixth contact card in the list will be pinned to the top of the list.
+The button "Pin" will change colour and its text will become "Unpin".

+7. Click on the "Unpin" button of the first contact card in the list with your mouse

+	Expected: same as test case number 2.

 ### Sharing a contact

+Assuming there are 10 contacts stored in SociaLite:

+1. Enter `share 1` in the command box.

+	Expected: SociaLite shows that the contact information has been copied to the clipboard.
+You may also try to paste it to text editor or Word document to verify the information.

+2. Navigate to the fifth contact card in the GUI and click on the "Share" button with your mouse.

+	Expected: Socialite shows that the contact information of the fifth contact has been copied to the system clipboard.
+The "Share" button will change its text to "Copied!" for two seconds, before reverting back to "Share".

+3. Enter `share 100` in the command box.

+	Expected: SociaLite shows error message, indicating invalid person index provided.

 ### Dealing with data